Examples of Planning drawings in Design & Technology

 Student completing design technology essay writing

 Cambridge AS Design & Technology students now have an “extended response” question in their examination.
 This article lists possible topics to help you prepare for this question.
-IMPORTANT TIPS Sample Extended Response questions (AS) Note: Revise fashion and trends here.
-Responses may include some of the following ideas, but all validmaterial must be credited.
-Note: … Read more
+IMPORTANT TIPS Sample Extended Response questions (AS) Note: Revise issues relating to sustainability in product design here.
+Responses may include some of the following ideas, but all valid … Read more

 Production Process Diagram Examples for Design & Technology

 Cambridge Design & Technology students often have to produce diagrams illustrating a particular production process.
-This typically involves sketches and diagrams organised in sequence, showing step involved: gathering materials, marking out, cutting, shaping/forming, joining, fitting, assembling and finishing.
-Here we offer key guidelines for answering these questions and provide several examples, illustrating possible ways of … Read more
+This typically involves sketches and annotations organised in sequence, showing steps involved, such as: gathering materials, marking out, cutting, shaping/forming, joining, fitting, assembling and finishing.
+Here we offer key guidelines for answering these questions and provide several examples, illustrating possible … Read more

 Cutting, Shaping & Forming methods for Metal